catboop/catsnake/README.md

 python custom.py
 ```

 3) Use the arrow keys to move the snake around.
-Avoid hitting the walls or your tail.
+Try to eat all the goodies that pop up, while avoiding the walls or your tail.

 ### Version Used
 Python 3.8.5